qwerty541/logged-stream/README.md

 ## Example

-This is a simple usage example of `LoggedStream` structure with underling `std::net::TcpStream` which connects to some echo-server as IO object, hex decimal formatter, default filter and console logger.
+This is a simple usage example of `LoggedStream` structure with `std::net::TcpStream` as underling IO object which connects to some echo-server, lowercase hexadecimal formatter, default filter and console logger.

 ```rust
 fn main() {